 5. Sports Drinks - Drinks that we typically think are good to drink during or after a workout are very high in added sugar.
 It’s common to see ingredients like dextrose along with sugar.
 Caramel color and red food coloring are another story.
 One serving of a sports drink can contain 21 grams of sugar!
 Instead, drink infused water if you are looking for a thirst quencher with a little flavor.

 6. Protein and Energy Bars - Sugar, corn syrup solids, fructose, polydextrose, organic brown rice sugar - these are sugars that often top the list of our favorite energy and protein bars.
 So many sugars in one little bar can only spell trouble in the form of energy spikes and crashes.
-Choose to eat cottage cheese and almonds for a snack instead.
+Choose to eat cottage cheese, a cleanish protein shake, or a handful of almonds for a snack instead.

 9. Tomato Soup - Are you as surprised as I am about the sugar content in a can of tomato soup?
 Take a look, and you may have a brand in your pantry that has 12 grams of sugar - in one-third of a can!
 Do you ever eat just one-third of a small can of soup?
 Make your own creamy tomato soup instead.